wp-plugins/magic-fields-2-toolkit/readme.txt

 Tags: shortcodes, templates, custom fields, post copier Requires at least: 3.6
 Tested up to: 4.2
-Stable tag: 0.5.8.3
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-A toolkit for the Magic Fields 2 plugin for CMS web design by non programmers.
+A toolkit for the Magic Fields 2 plugin for media oriented CMS web design by non programmers.

 == Description ==
-The primary purpose of this [toolkit](https://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/) is to transform the [Magic Fields 2](https://wordpress.org/plugins/magic-fields-2/) plugin into something that can be used by a non programmer to do media oriented CMS web design.
+This [toolkit](https://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/) transforms the [Magic Fields 2](https://wordpress.org/plugins/magic-fields-2/) plugin into something that can be used by a non programmer to do media oriented CMS web design.
 With this toolkit you can design your page content using only HTML, CSS and the [toolkit's shortcodes](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#shortcode).
 Using the [toolkit's content templates](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#macros) you can define a reusable template for page contents which can be used to create multiple pages using the page's custom fields to instantiate the template.
-Another purpose of this toolkit is to simplify the use of media (images, audio, video and embeds) by providing configurable shortcodes for generating HTML wrappers for these media elements.
+This toolkit also simplifies the use of media (images, audio, video and embeds) by providing [configurable shortcodes](https://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#alt_media) for generating HTML wrappers for these media elements.

 The current features are: